robototes/robototes-website/README.md

     * Have at least one experienced programmer review your changes
     * Commit to the git repository with a detailed commit message
     * Once a feature is stable and production-ready, triage it and push it to the git repo on the ```production``` branch
+    * Our [Travis CI](//travis-ci.org/robototes/robototes-website/) will build and test the project based off the settings in .travis.yml
+    * Now setup the server with the updates by pulling from the repository or using a code deployment tool
+    * And last of all, [reward yourself](//www.rinkworks.com/stupid/)

 ### License